 A question we are getting more and more from parents is whether Neocate uses ingredients from Genetically Modified Organisms (GMOs).
 The answer to that is ‘No’!
+To be REALLY specific, Neocate ingredients are certified by suppliers to be non-genetically modified through the use of modern biotechnology, compliant with EC regulations 1829/2003 & 1830/2003 (those are European regulations).

 Research on the use of GMO ingredients is relatively new and is finding to be controversial.

-One of the main concerns of using GMO ingredients and/or foods is that the altered ingredient or food item may contain new allergenic substances due to the introduction of new and different genes.
+One of the main concerns of using GMO ingredients and/or foods in our community is that the altered ingredient or food item may contain new allergenic substances due to the introduction of new and different genes.
 In fact, a proposal to incorporate a gene from Brazil nuts into soybeans was abandoned because of the fear of causing unexpected allergic reactions.1 This concern holds the most weight with scientists in regards to possible human health risks in using GM foods and ingredients.

 Other research looks to the potential benefits of GMO food items as they may help to decrease hunger and starvation to millions because GMO crops can produce better yields, and can be more resistant to drought or pests.

 The labeling of GMO foods is also a hot topic.
-There is much debate as to whether companies should label that a food has GMO ingredients or not.
+There is much debate as to whether companies should be required to label that a food has GMO ingredients or not.
 This is an ongoing debate and we will have to wait and see what comes of it.
 If consumers show preference for GMO labeled foods over non-labeled foods, then industry will have the incentive to regulate itself or risk losing the customer.

 Read Comments (19)